-- Parental consent will be sought electronically when the child starts school it will last throughout their time at the school.
-Permission can be withdrawn at any time.
-Permissions are noted. - Staff and volunteers must seek the authorisation of the Head Teacher prior to taking photographs/ videos of children and must only use school equipment unless given specific authorisation by the Head Teacher. - The use of cameras on mobile phones or the downloading of images onto any internet site is forbidden - Only the pupil's first name will be used with an image - It will be ensured that pupils are appropriately dressed before images are taken - Pupils are encouraged to tell us if they are worried or unsure about any photographs that are taken of them.
+- Parental consent will be sought when a child registers at the school and permissions noted.
+Permission can be revoked at any time. - Staff and volunteers must seek the authorisation of the Head Teacher prior to taking photographs/ videos of children and must only use school equipment unless given specific authorisation by the Head Teacher. - The use of cameras on mobile phones or the downloading of images onto any internet site is forbidden - Only the pupil's first name will be used with an image - It will be ensured that pupils are appropriately dressed before images are taken - Pupils are encouraged to tell us if they are worried or unsure about any photographs that are taken of them.